 In ancient Greece and Rome, rosemary was considered a symbol of remembrance and fidelity.
 Therefore, it was often used in wedding ceremonies and funerals to represent loyalty and memory.

 Lavender is often associated with relaxation, tranquility, and calmness.
+These are also reflected in lavender quotes.
 Its soothing aroma of lavender often promotes relaxation and stress and anxiety reduction.
 In some cultures, lavender is also associated with purity and cleanliness and is used in cleaning and purification rituals.

 History - interesting facts